tTrmc/dotz/README.md

 This project is distributed under the **GPL-3.0-or-later** license.
 See the [LICENSE](LICENSE) file for details.

-By contributing to loom, you agree that your contributions will be licensed under the same license.
+By contributing to dotz, you agree that your contributions will be licensed under the same license.

 ---